-4.8.3 On May 15, 2023 the General Meeting of Company Shareholders approved an agreement of lease of space in the Unitronics Building in Airport City from a company controlled by Mr. Haim Shani, a controlling shareholder of the Company, and Ms. Bareket Shani, his wife, for a further period of three years beginning on May 15, 2023 (the date of the approval of the general meeting of the shareholders of the Company), in accordance with Article 275(a) of the Companies Law, following receipt of the approvals of the Audit Committee and the Board of Directors of the Company on March 26, 2023 and March 27, 2023, respectively.
+4.7.2.2 On May 15, 2023, the general meeting of the shareholders of the Company approved a lease agreement for space in the Unitronics building in Airport City, from a company controlled by Mr. Haim Shani, one of the controlling shareholders of the Company, and Ms. Bareket Shani, Mr. Shani's wife, for an additional period of three years starting on May 15, 2023, pursuant to Section 275(a) of the Companies Law, following the receipt of the approvals of the Audit Committee and the Board of Directors of the Company.

-For details of the reasons of the Remuneration Committee and the Board of Directors for approving the aforesaid transaction as well as further details on the leased premises and the lease agreement, see sections 1.11.2 in Chapter A of this Periodic Report as well as the Immediate Report of the Company of April 4, 2023 with regard to the convening of an annual and special general meeting of the shareholders of the Company the agenda of which includes, among other things, the approval of a revised rental agreement in connection with the rental, subject of this section, reference no.: 2023-01-038949, the details of which are included herein by way of reference.
+For a detailed explanation of the reasons given by the Remuneration Committee and the Board of Directors of the Company for approving the aforesaid transaction, as well as for additional details of the leased property and the lease agreement, see section 1.11.2 of Chapter A of this Periodic Report above, as well as the convening notice of the annual and special general meeting of shareholders of the Company dated April 4, 2023 (reference number: 2023-01-038949), which is included herein by way of reference.